Your Next Steps - Incoming Class of Fall 2015

 - Meet newly admitted Schulich students

-- Become familiar with program requirements
+- Become familiar with program requirements and learn about resources

 - Revise your timetable